microsoft/pxt-arcade/docs/courses/csintro1/review/paparazzi.md

 })
 ```

-Everything seems like it's working fine to start, until he tries to add in the score to the splash screen, as shown in the animation below.
-What is going wrong, and how can he fix it?
+Everything seems like it's working fine to start, until they try to add in the score to the splash screen, as shown in the animation below.
+What is going wrong, and how can they fix it?

 ![Adding score to splash screen](/static/courses/csintro1/review/score-to-splash.gif)